 Hybrid Encryption combines the efficiency of symmetric encryption with the convenience of public-key (asymmetric) encryption.
 Only users with the private key can decrypt the data.

 To encrypt a message, a fresh symmetric key is generated and used to encrypt the plaintext data.
 The recipient’s public key is used to encrypt the symmetric key only.
 The final ciphertext consists of the symmetric ciphertext and the encrypted symmetric key.

 - Secrecy: Nobody will be able to get any information about the encrypted plaintext (except the length), unless they have access to the secret key.

-- Asymmetric: Encrypting the ciphertext can be done with the public key, but for decryption the secret key is required.
+- Asymmetry: Encrypting the ciphertext can be done with the public key, but for decryption the secret key is required.

 - Randomization: The encryption is randomized.
 Two messages with the same plaintext will not yield the same ciphertext.
 This prevents attackers from knowing which ciphertext corresponds to a given plaintext.

 The functionality of Hybrid Encryption is represented in Tink as a pair of primitives: